applejack4/JetpackComp/README.md

 ## 📃 libraries used
 - [Retrofit](https://square.github.io/retrofit/) - A type-safe HTTP client for Android (Java and Kotlin).
 - [Kotlin](https://developer.android.com/kotlin) - First class and official programming language for Android development.
-- [Glide](https://github.com/bumptech/glide) - To load the images in recyclerview
+- [Glide](https://github.com/bumptech/glide) - To load the images in recyclerview.
-- [RxJava](https://github.com/ReactiveX/RxAndroid) - It is used to manage all the data and events in your android application
+- [RxJava](https://github.com/ReactiveX/RxAndroid) - It is used to manage all the data and events in your android application.
+- [AndroidKtx](https://developer.android.com/kotlin/ktx) - It is a set of kotlin jetpack component extensions.
+- [Dexter](https://github.com/Karumi/Dexter) - It makes requestingg permissions easy.
+- [Intuit](https://github.com/intuit/sdp) - It scales the views according to Device screen size.